Paperwork on $3M loan raises questions for GOP’s Taylor

-COLUMBUS, Ohio (AP) — Documents indicate Ohio Lt.
-Gov. Mary Taylor’s gubernatorial campaign repaid a $3 million loan from the candidate to someone else: her husband.
+COLUMBUS, Ohio (AP) — Documents indicate that Ohio Lt.
+Gov. Mary Taylor’s gubernatorial campaign repaid a $3 million loan it received from the candidate to someone else: her husband.

-A copy of the $3 million check from the Republican’s campaign to Donzell Taylor was part of her Thursday campaign finance report.
-The Associated Press obtained it through a public records request.
+A copy of the $3 million check from Taylor’s campaign to Donzell Taylor was part of her Thursday campaign finance report.
+The Associated Press obtained it on Friday through a public records request.

-The name on the check raises questions for Taylor’s campaign, which cannot legally take loans from anyone other than the candidate.
+The name on the check raises questions for Taylor’s campaign, which cannot legally take loans from anyone other than the candidate — even a spouse.

-Taylor previously reported loaning the campaign $3 million on Jan.
-26 and repaying herself later that day.
-If Taylor’s husband was the source of that loan, the money could be considered a campaign contribution.
-Ohio law caps individual contributions to a statewide candidate at $12,707 a year.
+Mary Taylor’s spokesman, Michael Duchesne, said he could not immediately address questions about the check late Friday.

 Most Read Nation & World Stories